mhmtio/mhmtio/README.md

 ### Hello, my name is Matthias Hanitzsch-Moonlight

-#### I am a software developer and consultant specialising in Java, Scala, test automation and Asset Control ...
+#### I am a software developer and consultant specialising in Java, Scala, Asset Control and test automation ...

 - 🔭 I’m currently working on a test automation system for Asset Control called [Adetta][adettasite].
+- 💬 Ask me about Asset Control and test automation
+- 🌱 I’m currently learning French.

 ### Connect with me: